molstar/mol-view-stories/docs/docs/faq-troubleshooting.md

 A: There's no hard limit on the number of scenes, but for performance and user experience, we recommend keeping stories under 20 scenes.

 **Q: Can I reorder scenes after creating them?**
-A: Yes, drag and drop scenes in the left panel to reorder them within your story.
+A: Yes, use the "Scene" menu.

 **Q: How do I copy a scene?**
-A: Currently, you need to manually copy the code and description from one scene to another.
-We recommend starting with similar scenes and modifying them.
+A: Use "Scene -> Duplicate" or manually copy the code and description from one scene to another.

 **Q: Can I include animations?**
-A: While MolViewStories doesn't have built-in animation tools, you can create the effect of motion by transitioning between scenes that show different conformations or states.
+A: Yes, you can animate almost any property of the state using `builder.animate()`.

 ### Sharing and Collaboration

 **Q: How do I share my story with others?**
 A: You have several options:
 - **Publish** your story to get a public shareable link
-- **Export as HTML** for offline viewing
+- **Export as HTML** for offline viewing or manually shared stories
 - **Download session file** to share the editable version

+You can also host the story and session files anywhere with CORS enables and the link them directly to the `https://molstar.org/stories-viewer/v1/` (or `v?` depending on the current version of the app) using `?story-url`, `story-session-url` and `data-format` URL parameters.
+For example: `https://molstar.org/stories-viewer/v1/?story-url=https://path.to/state.mvsx&data-format=mvsx&story-session-url=https://path.to/session.mvstory`.
+A good place to store these files is your personal GitHub account and link it via `https://raw.githubusercontent.com/...`.

 **Q: What's the difference between saving and publishing?**
 A: